-Every year ISOPA organises an Emergency Response exercise with Carriers and Emergency Services, followed by a workshop with the Carriers.
+Every year ISOPA organises a Carrier Day sometimes including an Emergency Response exercise .
 Our members take turns in organising and hosting the event.
-This year BASF will organise the event on 21-22 September in Antwerpen (BE).
-If you should be willing to participate please contact us (email@example.com).
+This year Huntsman will host the event on November 7th 2018 in Rozenburg (NL).
+If you should be willing to participate please contact us (firstname.lastname@example.org).

 Video recordings have been made of most exercises.
 The videos can be viewed below.

 Emergency Response Exercise - Portugal 1996 - Bulk MDI

 The accident drill demonstrates an accident with a PMDI road transport.
 A road incident results in a PMDI spill.
 Increasing safety demands in transport of dangerous goods requires a rigorous safety program in which the following items are key: quality of the equipment, selection of the carriers, preparation of the drivers and a distribution safety emergency plan program.
 The driver, although unable to interact and stop the leak, is capable of informing the emergency centre.
 As soon as the emergency centre has information related to the product, the right services and equipment are sent to scene of the incident.
 After the driver is safely removed from the truck and brought to hospital, experts stop the leak and start containing the spill.
 The exercise demonstrates the need for a realistic emergency plan, well tested in its effectiveness with such a drill is extremely important to minimize the adverse effect of an accidental product release.

 Emergency Response Exercise - France 1997 - BULK TDI